 Art Camp with YDRS.
 We spent a few days together in the Sonoma Hills.
 The primary focus was a photoshoot.
 But we also left time and space for creative experimentation.
 I love supporting these spaces - bringing artist together and seeing what happens.
 This is a short film that was made on the spot.
 Directed by our friend Dugan Oneal.

 Vertical edit + full edit for Shift Media - Footage from Venetian content shoot in Las Vegas.

 “I get a sense that the next big creative movement will be international and multicultural, and it will embody some little known ancient and sacred truth.
 It will come from a place in the world that has been cultivating these principles in ways that most westerners cannot even comprehend.
 There will be no blinking lights, PVC shade structures or fake fur.
 There will be blazing fires and stone shadows.
 It will be like mother nature coming home for her children.”

-Interview for Dark Beauty Magazine.
+Interview I did for Dark Beauty Magazine.
 More a prayer than a prediction -> love always -> even if it happened a long time ago.

-Trailer for Yard Dogs Road Show documentary - Produced, Written and Narrated by Zebu Recchia
+Yard Dogs Road Show documentary - This one took 15 years to make - Produced, Written and Narrated by Zebu Recchia

 “Nowadays, the avant-garde is to be found in the bars of Buenos Aires and the clubs of Berlin but, not so long ago, it could be found in San Francisco.
 Before the tech bubble and Silicon Valley, the American youth were reuniting on the streets to create — carelessly and compulsively.
 Out of this frenetic, exciting atmosphere emerged the Yard Dogs Road Show, a rag-tag band of counter-cultural vaudeville performers.” -> Full story here.